Options Strategies: Collar

 Risk vs. Reward

-This example assumes an accrued profit from the investor's underlying shares at the time the call and put positions are established, and that this unrealized profit is being protected on the downside by the long put.
+This example of a collar trade strategy assumes an accrued profit from the investor's underlying shares at the time the call and put positions are established, and that this unrealized profit is being protected on the downside by the long put.
 Therefore, discussion of maximum loss does not apply.
-Rather, in evaluating profit and/or loss below, bear in mind the underlying stock's purchase price (or cost basis).
+Rather, in evaluating profit and/or loss below, bear in mind the underlying stock's purchase price (or cost basis) on the options market.
 Compare that to the net price received at expiration on the downside from exercising the put and selling the underlying shares, or the net sale price of the stock on the upside if assigned on the written call option.
 This example also assumes that when the combined position is established, both the written call and purchased put are out-of-the-money.

 |Net Upside Stock Sale Price if